thoughtworks/build-your-own-radar/README.md

 To run End to End tests in headless mode

 - add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'
+- add a new environment variable 'TEST_ENV' and set it to 'development' or 'production'
 - `npm run test:e2e`

 To run End to End tests in debug mode

 - add a new environment variable 'TEST_URL' and set it to 'http://localhost:8080/'
+- add a new environment variable 'TEST_ENV' and set it to 'development' or 'production'
 - `npm run start`
 - Click on 'Run all specs' in cypress window